One-Utah-Data-Science-Hub/utah-data-science.github.io/README.md

 ***
 # Education and Training
 We will be offering a series of trainings for data scientists and data interested members of the community.
+Our list of [archived education and training](https://utah-data-science-hub.github.io/archived-education).

 ## Software Carpentries
 ### Introduction to R